haiyashah/EmotionalFriendChatBot/README.md

 This is the look of the webpage.

-Try giving prompts like, I am having a great day, I am having a bad day as I failed my exam, etc.
+Sample prompt 1: I am having a great day,
+Sample prompt 2: I am having a bad day as I failed my exam.

 This bot will empathise with you and make you feel better.
 ![image](https://github.com/haiyashah/TellMeAboutYourDay/assets/95308896/33e8c8c4-ec3c-4703-ac17-7133777aff30)
 ![image](https://github.com/haiyashah/TellMeAboutYourDay/assets/95308896/ea36938d-0d49-4f50-8900-1c27faa5dbe0)